thehuijb/thehuijb.SC.EnableWebApi/README.md

 ========================

-this is a fork of [DEG.Shared.SC.EnableWebApi](https://github.com/degdigital/DEG.Shared.SC.EnableWebApi), thanks to [Patrick Delancy](https://github.com/PatrickDelancy) only difference is that I removed the testcontroller cause I don't need it.
+this is a fork of [DEG.Shared.SC.EnableWebApi](https://github.com/degdigital/DEG.Shared.SC.EnableWebApi), thanks to [Patrick Delancy](https://github.com/PatrickDelancy)
+- I removed the testcontroller cause I don't need it.
+- I changed AbortSitecoreForKnownRoutes.cs to only abort for the web api route set in RegisterWebApiRoute.cs

 This module applies the hooks necessary to enable custom WebApi controllers in a Sitecore project.

 # Registering Routes

-The default WebApi route is registered for you in the /WebApi/RegisterWebApiRoute.cs You can modify or add any custom routes here.
+The default WebApi route is registered for you in the /WebApi/RegisterWebApiRoute.cs You can modify the route here. (if you want to add routes, make sure you check for them in the AbortSitecoreForKnownRoutes.cs)

 # Sitecore Pipeline Integration